ThauEx/ffrk-proxy/README.md

 ### Device configuration
 I think you all know how to configure a proxy server on your phone/tablet.
 For Android:
 > Proxy: Manual
 > Server Ip: IP of the computer where this proxy is running on
 > Server Port: 5050
 > Exclude for: 127.0.0.1

-To install the root certificate, open `ComputerIP:5051` in your phones webbrowser and accept the certificate installation.
+To install the root certificate, open the url which is visible in the log of the proxy on your phones webbrowser and accept the certificate installation.
+It should look like this:
+`Open http://XXX.XXX.XXX.XXX:5051 on your phones browser to install the root certificate.`
 Your system could request you to set a security pattern (pin, password, etc), you have to do this.
 You have to install the certificate, it won't work without it.

 ### Important information for ProxyDroid user